|11 × 9 × .5 in

-The Collins 75A-4 Handbook: This is a newly revised and expanded book produced by Electric Radio, formerly titled the “75A-4 Modification Compendium.”
-It is now a 234-page bound volume with a soft cover, having all the factory service bulletins from the Collins Radio Company and Collins Addendum info not in the service bulletins.
+The Collins 75A-4 Handbook: In the second printing for 2021, now expanded to 239 pages, this is a newly revised book produced by Electric Radio, formerly titled the “75A-4 Modification Compendium.”
+It is now a 239-page professionally printed and bound volume with a soft cover, having all the factory service bulletins from the Collins Radio Company and Collins Addendum info not in the service bulletins.
 It Includes all-new articles never published in Electric Radio, plus all 33 75A-4 articles printed in Electric Radio since 1989, some of which are out-of-print in the back issues.

 This expanded version highlights the history and development of the 75A-series of receivers that began in 1946 at the Collins Radio Company, eventually leading to the famous Collins 75A-4 receiver, as documented in many articles over the years in Electric Radio magazine.
 These articles discuss the background that lead to the 75A-4 with interviews from legendary radio engineers such as Gene Senti and Roy Olson that designed the A-Line.
 These engineers are no longer with us.
 It has all the articles CQ, Ham Radio, and QST over the last 50+ years, now 234 pages, many in color.